mbodm/DotNet8-AOT-StartupPerformanceComparison/README.md

 See screenshot above.

+- .NET8 AOT is indeed "*blazingly fast!*" (also see Nick Chapsas about this: https://www.youtube.com/watch?v=gJcPqdbKF90)
+- But most important: Even when .NET8 is just ~2ms faster, .NET8 is **not** slower.
+Which is, to me, the most important fact.

 ### Notes

-This was just a quick test on the Windows Command Prompt.
-Not multi-billion dollar rocket science analytics by the NASA.
+This were just some quick tests on the Windows Command Prompt. **Not** multi-billion dollar rocket science analytics by the NASA!

 Just keep this in mind.